Centers of Excellence

 Simulation Education Specialist

-Aaron has over 20 years of experience as a paramedic, and most recently served as the clinical educator and training officer for WakeMed’s air and ground critical care transport system, Mobile Critical Care Services.
+Dr. Byrd has over 20 years of experience as a paramedic, and most recently served as the clinical educator and training officer for WakeMed’s air and ground critical care transport system, Mobile Critical Care Services.
 He has clinical experience in both emergency medical services as well as critical care transport realms.
-Aaron is board certified as a flight paramedic and presently serves as the sitting Vice President of the International Association of Flight & Critical Care Paramedics as well as a member of the editorial review board for Air Medical Journal.
+Dr. Byrd is board certified as a flight paramedic and presently serves as the sitting Vice President of the International Association of Flight & Critical Care Paramedics as well as a member of the editorial review board for Air Medical Journal.

-Mr. Byrd has a BS in economics from Liberty University and a Master of Public Administration degree with a focus in homeland security from Pennsylvania State University.
-He is presently a doctoral candidate in health science at Nova Southeastern University.
-Aaron is a North Carolina Office of EMS certified Level 2 Paramedic Instructor, and also holds instructorships in AHA Basic Life Support, Advanced Cardiac Life Support, Prehospital Trauma Life Support, and Pediatric Advanced Life Support.
+Dr. Byrd has a BS in economics from Liberty University, a Master of Public Administration degree with a focus in homeland security from Pennsylvania State University, and a doctorate in health sciences from Nova Southeastern University.
+Dr. Byrd is a North Carolina Office of EMS certified Level 2 Paramedic Instructor, and also holds instructorships in AHA Basic Life Support, Advanced Cardiac Life Support, Prehospital Trauma Life Support, and Pediatric Advanced Life Support.

 Melanie has over 5 years experience as a clinical nurse in the emergency department setting and healthcare experience in psychiatric crisis and hospice.
 She is a Certified Nurse Educator with a MSN specializing in Nursing Education from Jacksonville University.